The Shareholders of Mahanagar Telephone Nigam Limited

 MTNL has signed a Memorandum of Understanding (MOU) with Transparency InternationalIndia (TII) for implementing an Integrity Pact Programme (IPP) focused on enhancingtransparency in its business transactions contracts and procurement process.
 Under thisMOU MTNL is committed to implementing the Integrity Pact in all its major procurement andwork contract activities.
 Three Independent External Monitors being persons of eminencenominated by MTNL in consultation with Central Vigilance Commission (CVC) monitor theactivities.
 The Integrity Pact has strengthened the established system and procedures bycreating trust in various Stakeholders.

-MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING THE FINANCIAL POSITION OF THE COMPANYOCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENTS RELATEAND THE DATE OF THE REPORT.
+MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING THE FINANCIAL POSITION OF THE COMPANYOCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THESE FINANCIAL STATEMENTS RELATEAND THE DATE OF THE REPORT.

-No material changes and commitment affecting the financial position of the companyoccurred between the end of the financial year to which this financial statements relateand the date of the report.
+No material changes and commitment affecting the financial position of the companyoccurred between the end of the financial year to which these financial statements relateand the date of the report.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS & OUTGO